Project Management

 MSc Project Management (Exemption route)

-If you can demonstrate extensive practitioner experience in managing and delivering projects coupled with the APMP level 7 qualification, you may be able to study the exemption route for this course.
+If you can demonstrate extensive practitioner experience in managing and delivering projects, together with the APM Project Management Qualification (PMQ) or the former APMP qualification, you may be eligible to study via the exemption route for this course.

-Eligible students will be required to complete the Managing Projects and Programmes and Research Methods modules, plus a dissertation or business research project in order to gain the full Masters qualification.
+Eligible students will be required to complete the Operations and Project Management and Sustainable Supply Chain Management modules, along with a dissertation or business research project, to gain the full MSc qualification.

 International applications welcomed: